Kalmat/PyWinCtl/README.md

     pip install pywinctl

-Alternatively, you can download the wheel file (.whl) located in "dist" folder, and run this (don't forget to replace 'x.x.xx' with proper version number):
+Alternatively, you can download the wheel file (.whl) available in the [Donwnload page](https://pypi.org/project/pywin32/#files) and the [dist folder](https://github.com/Kalmat/PyWinCtl/tree/master/dist), and run this (don't forget to replace 'x.x.xx' with proper version number):

     pip install PyWinCtl-x.x.xx-py3-none-any.whl

-You may want to add '--force-reinstall' option to be sure you are installing the right dependencies version.
+You may want to add `--force-reinstall` option to be sure you are installing the right dependencies version.

 Then, you can use it on your own projects just importing it:

     import pywinctl

+## SUPPORT

+In case you have a problem, comments or suggestions, do not hesitate to [open issues](https://github.com/Kalmat/PyWinCtl/issues) on the [project homepage](https://github.com/Kalmat/PyWinCtl)

 ## USING THIS CODE

 If you want to use this code or contribute, you can either:

-* Create a fork of this repository, or
+* Create a fork of the [repository](https://github.com/Kalmat/PyWinCtl), or
-* Download the repository, uncompress, and open it on your IDE of choice (e.g. PyCharm)
+* [Download the repository](https://github.com/Kalmat/PyWinCtl/archive/refs/heads/master.zip), uncompress, and open it on your IDE of choice (e.g. PyCharm)

 Be sure you install all dependencies described on "docs/requirements.txt" by using pip

-In case you have any issues, comments or suggestions, do not hesitate to open an issue, or contact me (palookjones@gmail.com)

 ## TEST